Hawaii Boating Laws and Regulations

 For visiting boaters, all states, territories, and provinces will recognize boating education cards that meet NASBLA requirements and Canadian Pleasure Craft Operator Cards that meet Transport Canada’s requirements.
 (This is known as “reciprocity.”)

 Get Certified Online!

-Take this Hawaii–approved course to complete your online boating safety education.
-Boat-ed.com is a delegated provider for the Hawaii Department of Land and Natural Resources.Lifetime Card
+Take this Hawaii–approved online boating course to complete your boaters safety education.
+Boat-ed.com is a delegated provider for the Hawaii Department of Land and Natural Resources.Lifetime Card Get Certified

 unlimited exam attempts